-This theme referenced the desire to create alternate and safe ways for people to move around the community, without the need to use a car.
+This theme references the desire to create alternate and safe ways for people to move around the community, without the need to use a car.
 While car use is still accommodated, the desire was to provide options for those that do not or cannot use a car.
 Some objectives could be summarized as:

-- Safe and connected trails, sidewalks, and bike paths - Expanded and accessible public transit services - Easy access to services and amenities - Adequate parking where needed
+- safe and connected trails, sidewalks, and bike paths; - expanded and accessible public transit services; - · easy access to services and amenities; and - adequate parking where needed.